z4p2od/antaeus/README.md

 - For the past decade, I haven't had much programming experience.
 During my university years, my focus was primarily on C, assembly, and some Haskell.
 So, in essence, everything I encountered in this project was entirely new to me.
 Git, Kotlin (including functional programming concepts), Gradle, Docker, and even tools like Postman required time to get familiar with.

 ## Outdated Dependencies

--One particularly annoying challenge was the project's reliance on outdated versions of Gradle, Kotlin, and various dependencies.
+- One particularly annoying challenge was the project's reliance on outdated versions of Gradle, Kotlin, and various dependencies.
 This issue became evident when I attempted to integrate Coroutines into the project and especially during unit testing.
 Seems that older versions lacked several features present in the latest stable releases.
 Unfortunately, I couldn't bring the project up to date within the constraints of the project timeline.
+- Edit: With some more digging I managed to update the dependencies 🥳
 ## Cron Job Setup
 - Setting up the cron job to run with docker was also challenging and to be honest still some parts of the docker files I understand only on a high level, but I guess if it works 🤷😅

 ## Coroutines Complexity
 - Coroutines, while promising, introduced complexity to the project.
 At my current skill level, I possess only a high-level understanding of concepts such as coroutine scope and dispatcher strategies.
 Testing Coroutines proved to be particularly challenging, and debugging issues within this context posed a significant hurdle.
 I believe that resolving these challenges could become more feasible once the project's environment and dependencies are updated to more recent versions.

 # Final Thoughts